PhD in Building Technology

 Degree requirements for PhD in Building Technology

 It is the student's responsibility to fill out the appropriate section of the Report of Completed BT/PhD Requirements upon completion of the requirements listed below.
 This document is submitted to the degree administrator and kept in the student's official departmental file.
-The degree administrator informs the MIT registrar that the degree requirements have been fulfilled.
+The degree administrator informs the MIT registrar when the degree requirements have been fulfilled.

 The qualifying paper, which often emerges from the Building Technology Seminar (4.481), should demonstrate the student's potential for work at a high standard of scholarship.
 The paper must be completed and accepted by the dissertation committee before a student can continue to the general examination.
 Insufficiencies in the qualifying paper may require remedial subject work on the part of the student.